scala/scala-asm/README.md

 This is a fork (a git clone) of the offical asm repository at https://gitlab.ow2.org/asm/asm.

 Tags of the form `ASM_X_Y*` come from the upstream repo.
-Tags named `vX.Y.Z-scala-n` are created in this repo and used to release our fork under `"org.scala-lang.modules" % "scala-asm".
+Tags named `vX.Y.Z-scala-n` are created in this repo and used to release our fork under `"org.scala-lang.modules" % "scala-asm"`.

 For each ASM release there's a corresponding branch in this repo, e.g. [`s-5.2`](https://github.com/scala/scala-asm/commits/s-5.2) for ASM 5.2.
 These branches start at the corresponding ASM release tag, our customizations are commits on top.